MicrosoftDocs/powerquery-docs/powerquery-docs/query-plan.md

 # Query plan for Power Query (Preview)

 Query plan for Power Query is a feature that focuses in providing you a better view as to how your query might get evaluated.
-It's main usecase is for when you want to review why a particular query might not fold at a particular step.
+It's main use case is for when you want to review why a particular query might not fold at a particular step.

-Through a practical example, this article will demonstrate the main usecase and potential benefits of using the query plan feature to review your query steps.
-The examples used in this article have been created using the AdventureWorksLT sample database for Azure SQL Server which you can download from the [official documentation here](https://docs.microsoft.com/sql/samples/adventureworks-install-configure?view=sql-server-ver15&tabs=ssms).
+Through a practical example, this article will demonstrate the main use case and potential benefits of using the query plan feature to review your query steps.
+The examples used in this article have been created using the AdventureWorksLT sample database for Azure SQL Server, which you can download from the [official documentation here](https://docs.microsoft.com/sql/samples/adventureworks-install-configure?view=sql-server-ver15&tabs=ssms).

 >[!NOTE]
 >The query plan feature for Power Query is only available inside the Power Query Online experience.